ThePansmith/KCP/Progression.md

 * Use Ticon to make aluminum brass for botania.
 * Progress in botantia to at least fluxfield

-### Power
+### FluxField
 * Gate power behind botania mana, and have it be the sole option for a while.
-  * Buff mana fluxfield to compensate, and allow it to be viable.
+  * No need to buff fluxfield, it's pretty damn viable on it's own
+* Get some form of power transportation